htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    :ticket:`7196`

 -  Fixed a bug in the *condor_schedd* that caused submit transforms to always reject submissions with more than one cluster id.
-This bug was particularly easy to trigger by attempting to queue more than one submit object in a single transaction using the python bindings.
+This bug was particularly easy to trigger by attempting to queue more than one submit object in a single transaction using the Python bindings.
    :ticket:`7036`

--  Minor change to the python bindings to work around a bug in the 3rd party collectd program on Linux that resulted in a crash trying to load the HTCondor python module.
+-  Minor change to the Python bindings to work around a bug in the third party collectd program on Linux that resulted in a crash trying to load the HTCondor Python module.
    :ticket:`7182`

 -  Fixed a bug that could cause a daemon's log file to be created with the wrong owner.
 This would prevent the daemon from operating properly.
    :ticket:`7214`

 -  Fixed a bug in *condor_dagman* that caused it to fail when retrying a failed node with late materialization enabled.
    :ticket:`6946`

 -  Fixed a bug in *condor_submit* where it would require a match to a machine with GPUs when a job requested 0 GPUs.
    :ticket:`6938`

+-  Fixed a bug in *condor_qedit* which was causing it to report an incorrect number of matching jobs.
+   :ticket:`7119`

 Version 8.8.4
 -------------